bloggerlives3-byte/soulblend/README.md

 - Exports default to a 30-second capture window or the duration of the longest loaded track (whichever is greater).
 - WAV exports come directly from `Tone.Recorder`.
-- MP3 exports use `lamejs` to encode the recorded WAV client-side and tag your file with `Created with SoulBlend` metadata.
+- MP3 exports use `lamejs` to encode the recorded WAV client-side.

 ## Tech Stack